L-1 Visa Requirements, Qualifications, and Benefits

 For more detailed information, explore our related guides on H1B Visas or EB-5 Investment Visas.

-The L1 visa is a powerful option for people to transfer from a foreign company to a related U.S. company.
+The L1 visa is a powerful option for people to transfer from a foreign company to a related U.S. company, and understanding what L1 visa means can help you choose the right path.

 With an L1 visa, you can live and work in the United States for extended periods of time.